bowdens/COMP2511-project/UserStories.md

 ### User Story 2.5: As a player, I want to be able to see if the maze is advanced before I select to play it, so I can choose the right level for me
 #### Acceptance Criteria:
 #### 1. In the selection menu?
 Or the filename?
 It should say that the level is advanced
+### User Story 2.6: As a player, I want to be able to play levels where the objective is to activate all the floor switches, so that I can experience a variety of puzzles:
+#### Acceptance Criteria:
+#### 1. The number of boulders should equal exactly the number of switches
+#### 2. A specific combination of switches should cause a response intended by the level designer
+#### 3. There must be an floor switch sprite in the corner of the screen to indicate to the player that activating a combination of the floor switches is the objective of the dungeon

 ## Epic Story 3: As a designer, I want to create my own dungeon so that I can express my creativity
 ### User story 3.1: As a designer, I want to be able to give my dungeon levels a name so that I can identify them